-• Level 1 Intervention - for responding to reports of minor inappropriate behaviour; or

-• Level 2 Intervention Request - for responding to reports of repeated, serious or more complex inappropriate behaviour (which does NOT involve sexual abuse/likely sexual abuse which is reportable under section 2.2 of this document).
+- Level 1 Intervention for responding to reports of minor inappropriate behaviour; or - Level 2 Intervention Request for responding to reports of repeated, serious or more complex inappropriate behaviour (which does NOT involve sexual abuse/likely sexual abuse which is reportable under section 2.2 of this document).

-The Principal, with reference to 2.6.5.1 and 2.6.5.2, will determine the level of intervention required after consultation with the Manager Professional Standards and action the appropriate procedures to be followed.
+The Principal, with reference to 2.7.5.1 and 2.7.5.2, will determine the level of intervention required and action the appropriate procedures to be followed.
+Guidance on determining the appropriate response can be obtained from Cairns Catholic Education Professional Standards and Safeguarding Office.

-If the person against whom a report of inappropriate behaviour has been made is a volunteer or an employee who is not a staff member of Cairns Catholic Education, the Principal will take appropriate steps, with the relevant employer if necessary, to deal with the matter in a manner that is consistent with the procedures outlined in 2.6.5.1 and 2.6.5.2 as they apply to a staff member of Cairns Catholic Education.
+If the person against whom a report of inappropriate behaviour has been made is a volunteer or an employee who is not a staff member of Cairns Catholic Education, the Principal will take appropriate steps, with the relevant employer if necessary, to deal with the matter in a manner that is consistent with the procedures outlined in section 2.7.5.1 and 2.7.5.2 as they apply to a staff member of Cairns Catholic Education.